rancher/rancherd/README.md

 ## Multi-Cluster Management

-By default Multi Cluster Managmement is disables in Rancher.
+By default Multi Cluster Managmement is disabled in Rancher.
 To enable set the following in the rancherd config.yaml
 ```yaml
 rancherValues: